bhigy/zr-2021vg_baseline/docs/RESULTS.md

 # ABX error rate : Phoneme discriminability

-In this task, the model receives 3 triplets A, B and X that are triphones.
-With A and X being the same triphone (but different occurence), and B differing only in its center phone with A (/big/ vs /bug/).
+In this task, the model receives 3 triplets A, B and X that are triphones, with A and X being the same triphone (but different occurences), and B differing from A/X only in its central phone (e.g /big/ vs /bug/).
-Under a distance function d, we expect d(A,X) < d(B,X) as A and X are the same triphones.
+Under a distance function d, we expect d(A,X) < d(B,X) as A and X correspoond to the same triphone.
 This metric is computed over 2 conditions : **within speakers**, when the 3 triphones are pronounced by the same speakers, and **across speakers** when triphones are pronounced by different speakers.
 Lower is better.

 <table>
   <tr>